ws333/iases3frontends/faxapp/README.md

 <br/>

-Web app for sending the Step 3 letter by fax using a API key from a fax service provider
+Web app for sending the Step 3 letter by fax using an API key from a fax service provider